 My top tips on how to make sprouts, and also why we should be including sprouts in our diet.
 The health benefits of sprouts include helping us to better access important minerals in nuts, seeds, legumes and grains.
 This is especially important for those following a plant-based, vegan or vegetarian diet.

 I have been dabbling into sprouting foods since my early university days, but back then I was too poor to buy a proper sprouter.
 I’ve used everything from nut milk bags to glass jars and cheesecloth.
 If your a first-time sprouter, prepare to become addicted.
-Sprouting is one of the simplest things to you will do in the kitchen -all you need to do is remember to water your sprouts, no green thumb required!
+Sprouting is one of the simplest things you will do in the kitchen -all you need to do is remember to water your sprouts, no green thumb required!

 Why Should I Start Sprouting?